 When considering the vocational competencies required to deliver a training product, consider the requirements listed in the training product, both at the qualification and unit of competency/module level.

-1.1 How trainers and assessors demonstrate vocational competencies
+How trainers and assessors can demonstrate vocational competency

-Trainers and assessors can demonstrate they have vocational competencies at least to the level being delivered and assessed either by:
+Trainers and assessors can demonstrate they have vocational competency at least to the level being delivered and assessed by either:

-How trainers and assessors demonstrate equivalence of competency is subject to the discretion of your RTO, however, your RTO must be able to provide evidence showing how it determined its trainer and assessors’ vocational skills and knowledge are equivalent to the requirements of the training product being delivered.
+Your RTO can determine how your trainers and assessors demonstrate equivalence of competency.
+However, you must be able to provide evidence showing how you have determined that their vocational skills and knowledge are equivalent to the requirements of the training product being delivered.